Temple of Philae: The Sacred Island Sanctuary of Isis

 How to Get There

 Philae is located just south of Aswan.
 Visitors reach the site via a short motorboat ride from the Philae Marina.
-Many Aswan day tours include Philae, often combined with stops at the High Dam and the Unfinished Obelisk.
+Many tours combine Philae with other landmarks including the Unfinished Obelisk, making it a highlight of Aswan Day Tours.

 Best Time to Visit

-October to April offers cooler, more comfortable temperatures.
-Early morning or late afternoon visits are ideal for photography and avoiding crowds.
-Evening visitors can also enjoy the Philae Sound and Light Show, which dramatically tells the temple’s story under the stars.
+October to April offers cooler temperatures.
+Early morning and sunset are ideal for photography.
+Evening visitors can also enjoy the Philae Sound and Light Show, similar to the experience available at the Great Pyramids of Giza.

 Visitor Tips

-Hire a certified guide to understand the myths, architecture, and hidden meanings.
+• Hire a certified guide to understand the myths and architecture.

-Allow 1.5–2 hours to fully explore the temple complex.
+• Allow 1.5–2 hours to explore the temple complex.

 Frequently Asked Questions About the Temple of Philae